dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## 5. Start and Stop the Lab Environment
 (Local AWS)

 LocalStack was started in Docker and exposed on port `4566`.
-An old version is used to credentials aren't needed.
+An old version is used so credentials aren't needed.

 ```text
 docker run -d --name localstack -p 4566:4566 localstack/localstack:4.14.0